A New Resolution

 How can we re-focus on God?

-- Remember that the gifts are for God’s glory, not for ourselves.
-The gifts are wonderful things, but we should not lose sight of the Giver Himself.
+4. Remember that the gifts are for God’s glory, not for ourselves.
+Gifts of food, our bodies, exercise, these are all wonderful, but we should not lose sight of the Giver Himself.
 Pray with a thankful heart (1 Thess 5:15-17).

 Read more about what the Bible has to say about Nutrition.